telerik/ajax-docs/controls/grid/functionality/exporting/integration-with-telerik-document-processing-library.md

 **Telerik document processing Libraries** allow you export **RadGrid** to Excel or Word with the appropriately **xlsx** and **docx** extension.
 Those extensions are used by Excel Microsoft Office version 2007 and above.
-These libraries are supported since the Q2 2014 version of **Telerik® UI for ASP.NET Ajax**.
+These libraries are supported since the Q2 2014 version of **Telerik® UI for ASP.NET AJAX**.
 More information about the assemblies and how to include them in your project can be found in the [Included assemblies](http://www.telerik.com/help/aspnet-ajax/introduction-included-assemblies.html) help article.

 ## Exporting RadGrid to Excel